rhjacobsen/CN_workshops/Workshops/README.md

 ## Can I make persistent storage of my network configurations

-In GNS3, by default, nothing will [persist](https://docs.gns3.com/docs/emulators/docker-support-in-gns3/#persistence) after reloading your project unless your Docker Container is configured to do so.
-Your Docker Container may not be configured to have persistent data.
-This means if you exit GNS3 or restart your GNS3 VM your configuration will be lost.
-Also if you stop and restart an appliance the configuration will not persist in the memory of that particular appliance.

-Fortunately, in the latter case you can store your [networking](https://docs.gns3.com/docs/emulators/docker-support-in-gns3/#networking) configuration in scripts.
-For instance the /etc/network/interfaces config file contains interface configurations.
-See
+In GNS3, by default, nothing will [persist](https://docs.gns3.com/docs/emulators/docker-support-in-gns3/#persistence) after reloading your project.
+However, it is possible to configure appliances to store configuration in specific files such as /etc/network/interfaces and /etc/hosts as well as specified directories.
+To access this function, right-click on the appliance in your laboratory and choose _configure_.
+The /etc/network/interface file is accessible under Network configuration whereas the /etc/hosts and other directories can be found on the Advanced tab.

 ## How can I transfer files between my host OS and the GNS3 VM